 Example: User who can only access to Spain tours

-Once you have created the corresponding Product Filter, from the Homepage you can go to Users, then click on PERMISSIONS & MAIN SETUP over the corresponding user, scroll down until Area access permissions and then select the Product filter you should have created before.
+Once you have created the corresponding Product Filter, from the Homepage you can go to Configuration> Users, then click on PERMISSIONS & MAIN SETUP over the corresponding user, scroll down until Area access permissions and then select the Product filter you should have created before.

 Figure 17.
 Restricted access only for Spain tours